Ben Delo: Bank Secrecy Act violation

 On 1 October 2020, the Commodity Futures Trading Commission and the US Department of Justice charged BitMEX and its co-founders, including Delo, with various violations of American law.
 Delo and three others were charged with violating the Bank Secrecy Act by failing to implement an adequate anti-money laundering program.
 The regulators alleged that the BitMEX trading platform was required to have registered aspects of its operations in the US and had failed to do so.

-In March 2021, Delo traveled to the United States and surrendered himself to authorities in New York.
+In March 2021, Delo travelled to the United States and surrendered himself to authorities in New York.
 He pleaded not guilty to the charges and was bailed on a $20 million bond before being allowed to return to the United Kingdom.
-On 24 February 2022, the Attorney for the Southern District of New York announced that Delo and his BitMEX cofounder had each pled guilty to one Bank Secrecy Act violation for "willfully failing to establish, implement, and maintain an anti-money laundering ('AML') program at BitMEX".
+On 24 February 2022, the Attorney for the Southern District of New York announced that Delo and his BitMEX cofounder had each pleaded guilty to one Bank Secrecy Act violation for "willfully failing to establish, implement, and maintain an anti-money laundering ('AML') program at BitMEX".
 Under the terms of their plea agreements, Delo and his co-founders each agreed to pay a $10 million civil monetary penalty to the CFTC.
-On 16 June 2022, Delo was sentenced to 30 months' probation.
+On 15 June 2022, Delo was sentenced to 30 months' probation, through 15 December 2024.
 On 29 March 2025, Delo and the other two BitMex founders were pardoned by President Donald Trump.

 Philanthropy

-In October 2018, Delo gave £5 million to his Oxford alma mater Worcester College, endowing two teaching fellowships in perpetuity and becoming the youngest major donor in the College's history.
-At the same time, the College elected him into an Honorary Fellowship in recognition of his work in computing and his philanthropy.
-In April 2019, Delo signed the Giving Pledge, announcing his intention to give away at least half of his wealth during his lifetime being inspired by the philosophy of effective altruism.
-That month, Delo also became a member of Giving What We Can.
-In March 2020, Delo and Effective Giving funded a project led by the University of Oxford to survey of community-based infection of COVID-19 in the UK.
-Delo is associated with Mersenne.org and the Great Internet Mersenne Prime Search, a collaborative internet project to find Mersenne prime numbers.
+In 2019, Delo signed the Giving Pledge, pledging to give away the majority of his wealth during his lifetime.
 In 2020, he co-founded the Sheila Coates Foundation, which supports students with autism in Britain.

-In 2023, he established the Ben Delo Commonwealth Leadership Programme, a scholarship initiative for postgraduate studies at King's College London.
-As of 2025, Delo had funded the London Institute for Mathematical Sciences' Ben Delo Fellowship.
+In 2025, he funded the Ben Delo Fellowship at the London Institute for Mathematical Sciences.
+In 2026, he gave £25 million to his autism charity the Sheila Coates Foundation, and pledged an additional £20 million to the London Institute for Mathematical Sciences.